2017, Vol. 4 Issue 6, Part A

 How to cite this article:

-E Onyenwe, RIA Nnadozie, BN Ibedugha and TC Ozoemena.
+E Onyenwe, RIA Nnadozie, BN Ibedugha, TC Ozoemena.
 Habitat fragmentation in Nigeria: A cryptic but devastating phenomenon that requires urgent attention.
-International Journal of Fauna and Biological Studies.
-2017; 4(6): 40-43.
+Int J Fauna Biol Stud 2017;4(6):40-43.